rcmdnk/gcpm/README.md

     $ gcpm install

-:note: Service installation is valid only for the system managed by **Systemd**.
+:warning: Service installation is valid only for the system managed by **Systemd**.

 If **logrotate** is installed, logrotation definition for **/var/log/gcpm.log** is also installed.